 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Continental Credit Control, Inc. was founded in 1982.
+According to the Better Business Bureau (BBB), Continental Credit Control, Inc. is a a legitimate collection agency, founded in 1982.
 The BBB established a profile page for CCC in 1997.
 CCC is listed as a collection agency and collection systems provider.
 Buzzfile estimates CCC’s annual revenue at $3.5 million and the size of its headquarters staff at 15 employees.

 Continental Credit Control, Inc.